socnetv/app/docs/roadmaps/roadmap_ws7_mainwindow_decomposition.md

 ## What WS7 Delivered

-Nothing shipped yet.
+MW0 (mechanical split, F2-style — see below) in progress.
+First slice: `closeEvent`/ `terminateThreads`/`resizeEvent` moved to `src/mainwindow/lifecycle/mainwindow_lifecycle.cpp`.
+Surfaced two pre-existing, real close-time crashes (dangling-pointer dereferences of `graphicsWidget`/`scene` and of `editNodePropertiesAct`/`editNodeRemoveAct` in `closeEvent`, root-caused via `lldb`/AddressSanitizer) — fixed as part of landing this slice.

 MW1's slot-count inventory below (the six bullets under Motivation) is preliminary scope-sizing only, not the full per-slot responsibility-bucket categorization MW1 itself requires — see What Remains Open.

 ## What Remains Open